DevotedMC/WordBank/README.md

 The premise is simple.

 Using the anvil, name a tool, item, book, stack of potatos whatever.
 Give it a string of around 10 characters (configurable) as its name, like `1kZ9dlkPPe`.
 Then take it to an enchanting table, and right-click the table with the item.
+You'll be asked to confirm; hit it a second time to confirm.
 That seemingly random string of letters and numbers will be magically transformed into a unique, colored name, at the small cost of 10XP (configurable!).
 It will have between one and three (configurable!) words as a result.
 The item will also never be able to be renamed, ever again.